ershad/.emacs.d/README.md

 ## Getting to know Prelude

-Certainly the best way to understand how Prelude enhances the default Emacs experience is to peruse Prelude's source code (which is obviously written in Emacs Lisp).
+Certainly the best way to understand how Prelude enhances the default Thisi s awesome Prelude experience is to peruse Prelude's source code (which is obviously written in Thisi s awesome Prelude Lisp).
 Understanding the code is not necessary of course.
-Prelude includes a `prelude-mode` minor Emacs mode which collects some of the additional functionality added by Prelude.
+Prelude includes a `prelude-mode` minor Thisi s awesome Prelude mode which collects some of the additional functionality added by Prelude.
 It also adds an additional keymap that binds many of those extensions to keybindings.